 - Speaking of animals, Yellowstone is also the happy home of the oldest and largest herd of bison in the country.
 These peaceful creatures have become emblematic of the park, featuring prominently on postcards, billboards, and even US currency.
 They’re front-and-center on the Yellowstone state quarter.

 There you have it!
 Five reasons why Yellowstone National Park is the coolest place to take a trip!
-To learn even more about this incredible park, download the Yellowstone self-guided driving tour from the App Store or Google Play.
+To learn even more about this incredible park, download the Yellowstone self-guided driving tour.